 And once you mastered the move, perhaps you can take the military burpee challenge.
 In 1946, the military required soldiers to perform burpees for one full minute —performing 41 reps in that time was considered excellent, while fewer than 27 was considered poor (1).

-In short, the burpee is an excellent bodyweight exercise and when performed correctly and fluidly, it can be effective in burning off calories and helping you to get in shape very quickly.
+The burpee is an excellent all-in-one full-body exercise and when performed correctly and fluidly.
+It can be effective in burning off calories, helping you to get in shape very quickly.
+It’s also a great way to improve blood flow and boost energy.

 If you’re looking for a burpee workout that’s geared towards beginners, take our burpee challenge, it’s perfect for a newbie.